-The redevelopment of the West Basin precinct will enable the activation of Lake Burley Griffin foreshore, further securing the Legacy Plan for a national standard parkland that connects the lake to the rest of the City Centre.
+The redevelopment of West Basin will enable the activation of Lake Burley Griffin foreshore, further securing the Legacy Plan for a national standard parkland that connects the lake to the rest of the City Centre.
 The land release will support residential-focussed infill development to see sustainable growth of the Territory.